ln -sf ../Data

 awk '{print$1, $2}' Results/GWAS3/fail-het-qc.txt > Results/GWAS3/het-fail-ind.txt

-After all filtering is done, we are left with 161 individuals and a total of 1073788 SNPs
+After all filtering is done, we can count the number of individuals and variants

 Look back at the very first run of PLINK.
-We had 1457897 SNPs and 165 individuals.
 We filtered out around 1/3 of all SNPs!

 We continue working with the mice data.
 Now we want to do a quality control workflow as we did before.
 Try to repeat all the steps, excluding the sex discrepancies, which cannot be done due to the missing sex chromosomes in the data: